 44% of the public feel that the democratic process in the UK is breaking down, with 76% of Opinion Formers stating that the main result of this is a general disconnection from the political process.
 Increased cynicism about stories in the mainstream media, leading to disengagement with the news agenda, was cited as the main result of the low trust in that sector.
 For large businesses a ‘them and us’ view had blossomed, with the public now less likely to give them the benefit of the doubt when they got in trouble.

 In terms of possible solutions to the lack of trust, 70% of Opinion Formers and 65% of the public said that politicians should rely less on spin and be more honest, with 67% of all respondents said that they should act with honesty, integrity and fairness to win back trust.
-For the media, both groups prioritised a focus on more buy modafinil over the counter accurate and balanced reporting.
+For the media, both groups prioritised a focus on more accurate and balanced reporting.
 Increased transparency was much more of an issues for the public, with 53% compared to 30% of Opinion Formers, 62% of whom felt that raising levels of ethical behavior was key.
 Large businesses were also advised by both groups to act with honesty, integrity and fairness, with 54% of Opinion Formers said they should be more socially useful if they are to be more trusted.

 The poll results lead to the London Press Club panel discussing their respective profession’s perceived trustworthiness.
 Former Labour spin doctor Damian McBride recalled that during the darkest days of the financial crisis, with the then-Prime Minister’s popularity at a new low he was able to save one bit of good news for the end of the briefing: “Don’t worry Gordon, more people blame Robert Peston than you” an ancecdote that earned a retweet from the BBC’s economics editor during the debate.